 The Rothiemurchus Estate was used as the location where Claire first meets Jamie having passed through the stones.
 This takes place in Episode 1 of Season 1, and Tulloch Ghru was the filming location.

 Like many other scenes like this in Outlander, this is a tricky one to pin down exactly as it is shot in woodland.
-However, if you are looking for a lovely walk in stunning highland countryside, which happens to have featured in Outlander, this is an excellent option.
+However, if you are looking for a lovely walk in beautiful highland countryside, which happens to have featured in Outlander, this is an excellent option.
 You can find information on some self guided walks on the Rothiemurchus website here.

 Rothiemurchus Estate is on the outskirts of Aviemore, and is easy to reach by bus, car or a 30 minute walk from Aviemore.